module specification

 Module summary

-The knowledge gained will enable the student to understand the impact of the built environment sector on the sustainability agenda.
+The knowledge gained will enable students to understand the impact of the Built Environment sector on the sustainability agenda.

 • drivers for change and appropriate responses